 (Warning: This article provides a general overview of how the process works for most couples.
 Your situation may present complications or qualify for exceptions to the rules stated here; see an experienced immigration attorney for a full evaluation.)

 First, some background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
 Contrary to popular rumor, however, your foreign fiancé or spouse will not immediately or automatically receive a green card or U.S. citizenship.

 If you are a U.S. citizen, your new spouse becomes your "immediate relative" and may receive a green card as soon as the two of you make it through the application process.
 This can take several months.

-If you are not yet married and your fiancé is still in Poland, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S. -- and then your new spouse can apply for a U.S. green card (lawful permanent residence), if desired.
-You can also choose to get married first in Poland or another country, and then apply for an immigrant visa with which your new spouse can enter the U.S. – at which time he or she becomes a permanent resident.
+If you are not yet married and your fiancé is still in Poland, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S. -- and then your new spouse can apply for a U.S. green card (lawful permanent residence).
+You can also choose to get married first in Poland or another country, and then apply for an immigrant visa with which your new spouse can enter the U.S.--at which time he or she becomes a permanent resident.

 Overview of Obtaining a Green Card Based on Marriage

 The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
 The underlying purpose is to prove: